 I find myself coming back to this at different points in life as a reminder to slow down, prioritize, and keep things simple.
 And it is particularly relevant in the work we do today as learning professionals.

-As we continue to embrace the expanded ability to provide targeted value for learners, stakeholders and shareholders through social platforms, gamification, MOOCs, curation and better use of data analytics through xAPI, we need to be ensure that we remain committed to optimizing the learning system and not just the individual components.
+As we continue to embrace the expanded ability to provide targeted value for learners, stakeholders and shareholders through social platforms, gamification, MOOCs, curation and better use of data analytics through xAPI, we need to ensure that we remain committed to optimizing the learning management system and not just the individual components.

 To get the full benefit from each and every component available, you need to have confidence that it not only delivers to the individual, but to the learning organization and infrastructure as well.
 Effectiveness and efficiency are system level measures for a learning organization and are the sum of the integrated (or non-integrated) elements.
 How much is the organization gaining if the new point-of-use system requires a new platform or doesn’t integrate with tracking or reporting capabilities?
 Only by viewing decisions at both the learning system level for the organization as well as the learner, we can be sure we are selecting the ‘best fit’ solutions for the system.